StefanSchroeder/Gocal/README.md

 * Page orientation and paper size option
 * Font selection

-Why not using pcal?
-There are several reasons.
-One, I couldn't build it on Windows, next, I don't care about Postscript, third, a calendar seems to be exactly a kind of project that I am able to handle from a complexity perspective as a single developer.
-And pcal doesn't support UTF-8.

 The main idea of gocal is simplicity.
 While it is absolutely possible to create an application where every single stroke is configurable, I believe that most of